wsasser3/content/src/content/lesson/[draft]using-conditionals.md

 Some times the situation is more complicated and you need several variables to be able to ask the right question, for example: Should I wear the blue shirt today?
 Only if it is not dirty, if it fits me and also if the color matches with the pant.

-Those are 3 separate questions that you can ask on the same condition using two amperson characters `&`:
+Those are 3 separate questions that you can ask on the same condition using the AND operator that in Javascript is represented with two ampersons characters `&`:

 ```js
 let isDirty = true;